cindeee/BGC-EColi-2022/README.md

-# BGC-EColi
+# Undergraduate projects
-A summer research project analysing Biosynthetic Gene Clusters from the pangenome of Escherichia Coli.
+This repo includes all research projects in bioinformatics and machine learning.

-The subfolders contain the following:
+### 1. Ecoli_UROP

-**code** : R scripts for dataset exploration and analysis.
+Summer research project analysing Biosynthetic Gene Clusters from the pangenome of Escherichia Coli in MRC LMS.

-**data** : empty folder (data privacy issues).
+### 2. ML_SS

-**report** : checkpoints that summarise learning progress.
+StudentShapers project deploying transformer models in sentiment analysis.

-### Acknowledgements
+### 3. fyp_UG
-I would like to express my huge gratitude to our supervisor Dr @dmartimarti for his teaching and inspiration.
+Final year project investigating metabolite biomarkers for inflammatory bowel disease (IBD) diagnosis in the Department of Digestion, Metabolism and Reproduction.
-A huge thanks to colleague Jennifer Yeung for our collaboration and support.
+Data are originally visualised in SIMCA and is translated as R script.